hpyproject/hpy/docs/misc/str-builder-api.rst

 Real world usage
 -----------------

-In the following section we analyze the usage of some string building API in real world code, as found in the `Top 4000 PyPI packages
+In this section we analyze the usage of some string building API in real world code, as found in the `Top 4000 PyPI packages
 <https://github.com/hpyproject/top4000-pypi-packages>`_.